KomodoPlatform/developer-docs/docs/nSPV/README.md

 ### `curl` command with json2.0 interface

-When using this format, the parameters listed in the `"params"` key should be in the order specified by the docs.
+When using this format, the parameters listed in the `"params"` key should be in the order specified in this doc.
 Strings should always be between quotation marks `""`

 ```bash
 curl --data-binary '{"jsonrpc": "2.0", "id":"curltest", "method": "spentinfo", "params": ["e07709088fa2690fdc71b43b5d7760689e42ca90f7dfb74b18bf47a1ad94c855",1 ] }' -H 'content-type: text/plain;' http://127.0.0.1:$port/